eg-conley/EC530_project/README.md

  7. [Acknowledgements](#acknowledgements)

 ## Overview
 Welcome to AutoTeacher AI, the portal where all of your document needs can be fulfilled.
-With AutoTeacher AI, gather inspiration for tests, study guides,
+With AutoTeacher AI, gather inspiration for tests, study guides, and even grade papers with the type of the keyboard.

 ## Features
 ⬆️ Upload PDF, DOCX, or txt files you want to work on directly from your computer.
 You can read, edit, and delete all of the documents later on as needed. \